 When Trimble Business Center is started, it looks for Python files (.py) in C:\ProgramData\Trimble\MacroCommands.
 Any Python file found there that includes these is treated as a command:

-a function named “Setup” (with one argument)
+a function named “Setup” (with two arguments)

 a defined “Key” (that is unique from existing command keys)